emaildojo/knowledgebase/content/Email Deliverability/understanding-SPF-records-and-how-they-work-with-MX-records-to-prevent-email-spoofing-and-spam.md

 ## Implementing and Managing SPF Records

 To set up SPF records for your domain, you need access to your domain's DNS settings.
 Typically, this can be done through your domain registrar or hosting provider's control panel.
 Consult the provider's documentation or support resources for specific instructions on how to add or modify SPF records.
+You can use any of the online [SPF record generator tools](https://emaildojo.io/spf-record-generator) .

-When creating [SPF records](https://emaildojo.io/spf-record-generator), it's important to consider various factors such as multiple authorized mail servers, third-party email services, and other legitimate sources of email.
+When creating SPF records, it's important to consider various factors such as multiple authorized mail servers, third-party email services, and other legitimate sources of email.
 Incorrectly configuring SPF records can inadvertently cause legitimate emails to be rejected.
 Therefore, it's advisable to seek guidance from experts or consult the documentation provided by your email service provider to ensure proper configuration.

 ## SPF Record Example